What is the Window of Tolerance and How It Impacts Your Life

 Hypoarousal: When We Feel Too Little

 This state often follows overwhelming stress or trauma.
 The body adopts a “freeze response,” in which shutting down becomes a way to cope with perceived threats.
+Hypoarousal can result from an overloaded parasympathetic nervous system, leading to emotional shutdown and withdrawal.

 These symptoms can make engaging with the world and responding to responsibilities challenging.